justland/just-web/frameworks/format/README.md

 # @just-web/format

-`@just-web` library to format value before it goes out to external systems.
+[`@just-web/format`] provides API to format values before passing them to external systems.

-The responsibilities of this library are:

-- Format text value to various formats requested by the application
+It is used internally for things such as:

-- Various sanitization: string, url, filename, html, query, xml, etc
+- Various sanitization: string, URL, filename, HTML, query, XML, etc.
 - Localization

-## TODO

-- localization (`localized-string`?)
-- filename (`filenamify`, `sanitize-filename`)
-- html (`xss`)
+- Render formatting: sentence case, title case, etc.

+It utilizes the plugin system so that applications can replace the formatting with different implementation to suit their needs.